May 30, 2011 6:00 am

 DO Women Like Sex Less Than Men?

-Posted on May 30, 2011, in feminism, gender, men, psychology, sex and sexuality, sexism, women and tagged culture, fake orgasm, feminism, gender, Indiana University Sex Survey, IU Sex Survey, masturbate, men, national sex study, orgasm, sex and sexuality, sexism, women.
-Bookmark the permalink.
-10 Comments.
+Tags: culture, fake orgasm, feminism, gender, Indiana University Sex Survey, IU Sex Survey, masturbate, men, national sex study, orgasm, sex and sexuality, sexism, women

 Women only fake orgasms if they care.
 So if they are real or not, does it matter to the partner?